 - 1 teaspoon coarsely crushed fennel seeds

 - Generous pinch red pepper flakes

 - 2 Tablespoons extra virgin olive oil plus more for drizzling

 - Lemon zest for topping (optional)

-Preheat the oven to 300 degrees.
-Toast your bread slices for 15-20 minutes, flipping once during the cooking.
-Let cool slightly and tear the bread slices into small pieces and pulse in food processor or blender to create a crumb like texture.
-Toss the crumbs with the melted butter, and a good pinch of salt and pepper.
+Preheat oven to 300 degrees.
+Toast bread for 15-20 minutes, flipping once during the cooking.
+Let cool slightly and process in food processor or blender to create breadcrumbs.
+Toss crumbs with the melted butter, and a good pinch of salt and pepper.
 Spread in a single layer on your baking sheet and toast for an additional 10-15 minutes, until golden brown.

 Bring a large pot of salted water to a boil.
-Cook the pasta until just al dente (usually a little less time than the package instructions indicate).
+Cook the pasta to al dente.

 Drain the pasta, reserving the cooking water.
 Toss the pasta in the skillet with the bread crumb mixture.
 Drizzle with olive oil and add additional pasta water if moisture is needed.
-Sprinkle with grated cheese, to taste, and lemon zest, if desired.
+Sprinkle with parmesan and lemon zest, if desired.

-- Red: A classic Italian wine – Chianti – Is a true match for this one.
-It’s a lighter bodied red that won’t compete with the delicate flavors of this dish.
+- A classic Italian wine, Chianti, is a great match for this dish.
+It’s a lighter bodied red that won’t compete with the delicate flavors.